kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 See [here](post-release-branch-creation.md) for the complete list of post branch creation release tasks.

-Such list resides in a different document to mainain this one in a bite-sized SRE style format.
+Such list resides in a different document to maintain this one in a bite-sized SRE style format.

 > [!WARNING]
 You will not be able to cut an rc.1 or any other cut against the new branch until the post branch creation tasks (post rc.0) are complete.